 A total of 35% of the mangrove forests have been reduced since 1980s from the world because of excessive human interference and every year 2.1% mangroves are decreasing (Ref: FAO 2003).
-Sundarbans is at serious risk of losing its origin from the world due to diverse human activities.
-So, biodiversity is also decreased due to lack of mangroves.
-As a result, shortage of Mangrove and climate change impact together accelerates the volume of vulnerability of the coastal area especially river erosion.
+Sundarbans coastal region is at serious risk of losing its origin due to climate change and diverse human activities.
+As a result, climate change impact is accelerating the volume of vulnerability of the coastal communities due to shortage of mangroves.

 Planted mangroves will prevent unwanted migration of coastal people by reducing river bank erosion and protect the community from other natural calamities.
 So, these mangroves will have social impacts as well as environmental impacts.
 These mangroves will contribute to reduce the poverty of the coastal people.
 The community will use dried branches and timber of those mangroves as fuel wood.
 Once the community will get benefit from it, they will conserve those mangroves for their own betterment.